-My earlier model of recent Senatorial races relied entirely on two measures of popularity, the favorability score for the incumbent Senators in their states, and support for President Trump in those same states.
-While those two measures alone explain 81 percent of the variance in the vote for Senatorial candidates, most students of Senate elections would say this model is under-specified because it lacks data on campaign spending and challenger “quality.”
-In this post I partially rectify that problem by including campaign spending, which often indirectly measures candidate “quality.”
-High-quality challengers in competitive races usually succeed at raising money, so measuring spending proxies challenger quality.
+My earlier model of recent contest for the U.S. Senate relied entirely on two measures of popularity, the favorability score for the incumbent Senators in their states, and support for President Trump in those same states.
+While those two measures alone explain 81 percent of the variance in the vote for Senatorial candidates, the model obviously lacks a few important items, most notably data on campaign spending and on challenger “quality.”
+In this post I add measures of campaign spending and of challenger quality.

-I have used the base-10 logarithm of total campaign spending for the 2016 and 2018 Senatorial elections as reported to the Federal Election Commission and reported by OpenSecrets.
-I used spending rather than funds raised because In most cases campaigns spent nearly all of what they raise, and sometimes more.
-Here are the results of adding the spending figures to the model presented in October.
-(Only elections where the incumbent was running for re-election are included.)
+For campaign spending I have used the figures reported to the Federal Election Commission and reported by OpenSecrets.
+I chose to use spending rather than funds raised because most cases campaigns spent nearly all of what they raise, and sometimes more.
+For instance, here is the record for campaign spending in the 2018 Missouri Senate race where incumbent Claire McCaskell lost to Republican Josh Hawley, then Attorney General.

-I first added the spending figures for Republicans and Democrats separately with results as shown in column (3).
-Democratic spending appears to have had a larger effect than Republican spending, but a statistical hypothesis test showed the two coefficients were not significantly different.
-So in (4) I take the difference between the two spending numbers, which is equivalent to the base-10 logarithm of the ratio of Republican to Democratic spending.*
+I first added the campaign spending figures for Republicans and Democrats separately with results as shown in column (2).
+Democratic spending appears to have had a larger effect than Republican spending, but a statistical hypothesis test showed the two coefficients were not significantly different in magnitude.
+So in (3) I use the difference between the two spending measures, which is equivalent to the base-10 logarithm of the ratio of Democratic to Republican spending.*

 An increase of one unit in these logarithms is equivalent to multiplication by ten.
-So the coefficient of -4.39 tells us that a ten-fold increase in the Republicans’ spending advantage would reduce the (two-party) percent won by the Democratic candidate by somewhat over four percent.
+So the coefficient of 4.39 tells us that a ten-fold increase in the Democrats’ spending advantage would improve their share of the two-party vote by somewhat over four percent.
 While a ten-fold advantage might seem implausibly high, some races have seen such lopsided spending totals.
 In Alabama’s 2016 Senate election Republican incumbent Richard Shelby spent over twelve million dollars on his race for re-election; his Democratic opponent spent less than $30,000.
-In that same year in Hawaii, Democrat Brian Schatz spent nearly eight million dollars while his opponent spent $54,000.
-These sorts of drastic imbalances appear in non-competitive races where the incumbents are generally seen as shoo-ins to hold their seats.
+In that same year, Hawaii Democrat Brian Schatz spent nearly eight million dollars while his opponent spent $54,000.
+These sorts of drastic imbalances typically appear in non-competitive races where the incumbents are seen as shoo-ins to retain their seats.

 *Remember from high-school math that log(A/B) = log(A) – log(B).